guisilveirabatista/readme-tests/README_INPUTADAPTER.md

 Some operators depend on the result of the action from other operators.
 Therefore, a priority list is defined for the order in which the operators should run.
 This list can be found in the class `ing.openloop.inputadapter.runcontrol.InputSource`.

 A status extension is added to the files that are or have been processed by OpenLoopInputAdapter.
-Those status are: _.tmp, .busy, .done, _and_ .error_.
+Those status are: _.tmp, .busy, .done,_ and _.error._
 They are defined in the class `ing.openloop.inputadapter.runcontrol.InputAdapterJobExecutor`.